raspberrypilearning/tree-life-simulator/en/step_2.md

 --- task ---

 Test your simulation again.
-Your trees will now grow like they would in a real life.
+Your trees shouls now grow like they would in a real life.

 --- /task ---